Dark solitons in a trapped gas of long-range interacting bosons: Discussion and conclusions

 In the present work, we have explored some aspects of the nonlinear physics of the long-range Lieb-Liniger model.
-The latter constitutes a deformation of the one-dimensional Bose gas with contact interactions (canonical Lieb-Liniger model) resulting in the case of embedding in a harmonic trap, which gives rise to the long-range two-body term \cite{Beau20,delcampo20}.
+The latter constitutes a deformation of the one-dimensional Bose gas with contact interactions (canonical Lieb-Liniger model) resulting in the case of embedding in a harmonic trap, which gives rise to a long-range two-body interaction term \cite{Beau20,delcampo20}.
 Earlier, in this setting, it was found that ---for attractive local interactions--- the ground state of this model is a trapped bright quantum soliton of the McGuire form.
-Here, we have considered the case of repulsive interactions, and investigated the existence of dark soliton solutions in the mean-field regime, that is described by a Gross-Pitaevski-Poisson equation, when both the contact and the long-range interactions bear the same (repulsive) character.
-To this end, upon identifying the relevant wave forms via a fixed-point iteration, we have performed a Bogolyubov-de Gennes spectral analysis of single and multiple dark soliton states, identifying the characteristic frequency describing the evolution of their density profile.
-Subsequently, we have confirmed the results of the BdG analysis, through nonlinear model simulations, confirming the vibrational modes identified (including the anomalous ones, describing in- and out-of-phase oscillations of the solitons).
+Here, we have considered the case of repulsive local interactions, and investigated the existence of dark soliton solutions in the mean-field regime, that is described by a nonlinear Schr{\"o}dinger (NLS) equation, incorporating the effect of long-range interactions.
+To this end, upon identifying the relevant density profiles via a fixed-point iteration, we have performed a Bogolyubov-de Gennes spectral analysis of single and multiple dark soliton states, identifying the characteristic frequency describing the evolution of their density profile.
+Subsequently, we have confirmed the results of the BdG analysis, through nonlinear model simulations, confirming the vibrational modes identified (including the two anomalous ones, describing in- and out-of-phase oscillations of the two dark solitons).

 Our results motivate the quest for many-body quantum soliton wavefunctions exhibiting an analogous behavior.
 Moreover, there are numerous concrete explorations that the present work motivates from a nonlinear dynamical perspective.
 More specifically, a natural question is whether the asymptotic frequencies of the ground state BdG analysis can be obtained for the nonlocal case in analogy with what is known for the local one~\cite{pethick, stringari}.
 Another is whether the particle approach developed for a single soliton can be generalized to multiple solitons as in the work of~\cite{markus2}.
-Furthermore, the present analysis has been limited so far to quasi-one-dimensional settings.
-Yet, it would be particularly interesting and relevant to explore the extensions to higher dimensional structures and, in particular, to vortical waveforms~\cite{fetter,siambook}.
+Furthermore, the present analysis has been limited so far to a one-dimensional setting.
+Yet, it would be particularly interesting and relevant to explore the extensions to higher dimensional structures and, in particular, to vortical density profiles~\cite{fetter,siambook}.

 \acknowledgements It is a pleasure to acknowledge stimulating discussions with Gregory E. Astrakharchik.
 This material is based upon work supported by the US National Science Foundation under Grant No. PHY-2110030 (P.G.K.).